High court limits suing officials over rights violations

 The setting of the case before the justices was unique.
 Officials have said the Smuggler’s Inn in Blaine, Washington, is a magnet for illegal border crossings and a place where drugs have been seized.
 Boule’s property actually extends into Canada and a line of rocks on the property marks the international boundary.
 There is no fence.
 Thomas inserted a picture of the boundary stones in the opinion to show how easily a person can cross the U.S.-Canada border at the property.

 Boule notified Egbert’s supervisors and filed an administrative claim about the rough treatment, and Boule says Egbert retaliated by making reports about him and his business to various state and federal agencies including the Internal Revenue Service.
 But no agency found Boule did anything wrong.
-Meanwhile, after a year-long investigation, the Border Patrol took no action against Egbert.
+Thomas wrote that after a year-long investigation, the Border Patrol took no action against Egbert.
+A document filed in the case shows the investigation concluded Egbert’s removal from his position was warranted because he wasn’t forthcoming with investigators.
+But Egbert continues to work for the Border Patrol, Boule’s lawyer said.

 Boule sued, saying Egbert had violated his Fourth Amendment rights by using excessive force and his First Amendment rights by retaliating against him.
 A federal trial court ruled for Egbert, but an appeals court reversed the decision and Egbert appealed to the Supreme Court.